UK BREEDING A GENERATION OF TEENAGE ADDICTS SAYS NEW STUDY

 legitimately fund, leading to desperate often risky behaviour – a hallmark of addiction.

-John Dicey, Global Managing Director & Senior Facilitator of Allen Carr Addiction Centers comments; “The findings
+John Dicey, Global Managing Director & Senior Facilitator of Allen Carr Addiction Clinics comments; “The findings

 of this report are cause for concern and highlight a generation of young people exhibiting many of the hallmarks